Alex Jones and Infowars test the limit of free speech on the internet

 So far, Facebook, YouTube, Twitter and others have insisted they are not censoring conservative voices, but rather taking action against specific people and accounts that violate their anti-harassment and anti-terrorism policies.

-Facebook, for example, said Infowars was taken down "for glorifying violence, which violates our graphic violence policy, and using dehumanizing language to describe people who are transgender, Muslims and immigrants, which violates our hate speech policies."
+Facebook said in its statement, for example, that it reviewed posts on various Infowars pages and chose to take them down "for glorifying violence, which violates our graphic violence policy, and using dehumanizing language to describe people who are transgender, Muslims and immigrants, which violates our hate speech policies."

+Apple said it doesn't tolerate hate speech, "and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users."
+In a statement to BuzzFeed news, the company added "Podcasts that violate these guidelines are removed from our directory making them no longer searchable or available for download or streaming."

+YouTube, meanwhile, said all users agree to comply with its terms of service and community guidelines when they sign up to use its service.
+"When users violate these policies repeatedly, like our policies against hate speech and harassment or our terms prohibiting circumvention of our enforcement measures, we terminate their accounts."

 So, Facebook, YouTube, Apple, LinkedIn, Spotify and Pinterest have all shut off Infowars.
 What about Twitter?